ForNeVeR/xaml-math/docs/matrices.md

 Matrices and Matrix-Like Constructs
 ===================================

-WPF-Math supports multiple types of matrices and similar constructs (that allow to build the items into rows and columns).
+XAML-Math supports multiple types of matrices and similar constructs (that allow to build the items into rows and columns).

 All commands offer a similar syntax, but a bit different features.
 Rows inside of a matrix are separated by two commands: